 About Type Network

-We bring together the best type designers in the world, from 45 foundries in 15 countries.
+We bring together the best type designers in the world, from 60 foundries in 15 countries.
 At TN you can get the best fonts—original, creative, and built with the latest technology.
 And you can get advice on putting the fonts to work for you.
 Our partner designers and foundries can build a whole typographic system for your brand.
-Our library started with Latin fonts, and is expanding to cover the world.
-Our experts can pair TN fonts with scripts from India, Southeast Asia, China, Japan, and Korea.
+While our library started with Latin fonts, it has expanded to cover the world; moreover, our experts can pair TN fonts with scripts from India, Southeast Asia, China, Japan, and Korea.

 The Type Network team has been working in digital type since desktop publishing first gave designers the tools to take control of their own typography.
 Contact us for any advice about type.
 With our partners, we offer a wide range of design services, including consulting, custom typeface design and development, type pairing for all the uses and products, and multi-language font matching.